Horizyn77/code-infinity-tests/README.md

 Open the command line/cmd and change the directory/cd to "C:\Apache24\htdocs\test_1"

-Now run "composer require mongodb/mongodb" in cmd.
-This should install the MongoDB library for PHP
+Now run "composer install" in cmd.
+This should install the MongoDB composer dependency

 Enable the MongoDB extension in the php.ini file by searching for "extension" and adding the line "extension=php_mongodb.dll" just above the ";extension=mysqli" line